Do I Need to Pay Income Tax on an Australian House Lottery Prize in 2026?

 Tax Planning Strategies for Prize Home Winners

-Strategy 1: Immediate principal residence declaration.
-If you are eligible and willing to live in the home, declare it as your principal residence on day one of ownership.
+Strategy 1: Declare your principal residence right away.
+If you plan to live in the home, declare it immediately.
 This locks in the CGT exemption and exempts it from land tax.
-The ATO looks at actual occupation, not just intention, so move in as soon as practicable.
+The ATO checks actual occupation, not just plans, so move in as soon as you can.

-Strategy 2: Structure ownership via a family trust or company.
-Some winners benefit from holding the property through a discretionary family trust for asset protection and estate planning flexibility.
-This does not change your core tax position on the prize itself, but it can reduce CGT liability on future sale if capital gains are distributed to lower-income beneficiaries.
-Discuss this with a tax accountant before completing the transfer.
+Strategy 2: Use a family trust or company to own it.
+Some winners benefit from holding the property through a discretionary family trust.
+This helps with asset protection and estate planning.
+It does not change your tax on the prize itself.

-Strategy 4: Time the sale to maximise the CGT discount.
-If you hold the property for more than 12 months before sale, you qualify for the 50% CGT discount.
-If possible, avoid selling within the first year.
-A one-year delay can save you 50% of the tax on your capital gain.
+Strategy 4: Wait 12 months before you sell.
+Hold the property for more than 12 months before sale.
+Then you get the 50% CGT discount.
+Delaying one year can save you 50% of the tax on your gain.

 Recent Changes to Prize Home Taxation (2025–2026)

-The core tax treatment of prize home winnings has not changed significantly in recent years.
-Income tax exemption remains in place.
-However, stamp duty thresholds, land tax rates, and CGT discount rules are adjusted annually, and state governments have modified some concessions.
+The core tax treatment has not changed much in recent years.
+Income tax exemption still applies.
+However, stamp duty and land tax rates change annually.

-Always check your state revenue office website and the ATO website for the latest rates and rules in your jurisdiction.
+Check your state revenue office website and the ATO website for the latest rates.

 Frequently Asked Questions: Prize Home Tax